KEYBOARDS | COMPOSER | ARRANGER | PRODUCER | MIXING | MASTERING

-Another of Scott’s landmark collaborations is Arc Trio, with electric bass icon Jimmy Haslip and the amazing Hungarian drummer Gergö Borlai.
+Another of Scott’s landmark 2018 collaborations is ARC Trio, with electric bass icon Jimmy Haslip and the amazing Hungarian drummer Gergö Borlai.
 Also appearing on the record are Novak, legendary drummer Vinnie Colaiuta, Steve Tavaglione (saxophones) and Judd Miller (EVI).
-Expect this release to also hit the streets in spring 2018.

-On the new album No Sleep, Kinsey teams up with a phenomenal East Indian vocalist and electric bassist named Naina Kundu, producing a unique interpretation of modern pop hits from the likes of Janet Jackson, Justin Bieber, Taylor Swift and even Jaco Pastorius.
-Released on Scott’s own Kinesthetic Music label, the record includes appearances by Nir Felder (Snarky Puppy), Louis Cole (Knower) and many more.
+On the 2017 album No Sleep, Kinsey teamed up with a phenomenal East Indian vocalist and electric bassist named Naina Kundu, producing a unique interpretation of modern pop hits from the likes of Janet Jackson, Justin Bieber, Taylor Swift and even Jaco Pastorius.
+Released on Scott’s own Kinesthetic Music label, the record includes appearances by the unique guitarist Nir Felder (Snarky Puppy), drummer Louis Cole (Knower) and many more.

 Scott lends his distinctive sonic imprint to every project.
 Superconductor was the 2016 release by one of today’s finest saxophonists, Seamus Blake.
 It’s a real work of art, featuring John Scofield, Gonzalo Rubalcaba, Garrison, Kinsey and many other first-rate players.
 Recorded at New York’s famed Avatar Studios, Scott also mixed, mastered and co-produced the high-resolution recording at his Wishbone Studio in Los Angeles.